livefromblessings-pc/CompBioLandH/Labs/Lab08/LGMod_Function.md

 1. An example data file (the .csv file in this directory) has been provided.
 Column 1 of the data file is `generation` and column 2 is `abundance`.
 2. Here is an example of what your ![plot]( https://github.com/livefromblessings-pc/CompBioLandH/blob/master/Labs/Lab08/LGMod_Function_plot.jpeg) could look like.

-The parameters used to generate this file are:
+The parameters used to generate the example data are:
 ```
 n = 2500
 r = 0.8
 K = 10000
 t = 12
 ```
+/play makeitso Good Luck using this script! :bowtie: :octocat:
 LGMod_Function is an assignment from [Lab08](https://github.com/flaxmans/CompBio_on_git/blob/master/Labs/Lab08/Lab08_documentation_and_metadata.md) for EBIO5240 Comp Bio.

 > Written with [StackEdit](https://stackedit.io/).